SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-18-vaccine-names.md

 So Pfizer and Moderna have hired the relevant naming consultants, labored mightily, and given birth to&hellip; what?

-Pfizer has embraced "Comernaty", which sounds like someone with a _really_ bad accent trying to say "community".
+Pfizer has embraced "Comirnaty", which sounds like someone with a _really_ bad accent trying to say "community".
 I'm gonna go out on a limb here and give it a thumbs down.

 Moderna, on the other hand&hellip; these guys are _good._  Given that it uses the viral